vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 ter 52 of the Devyāyamala Tantra.
 235. Abhinavagupta lists ten types of teachers capable of explaining the

-scriptures: "Each of these ten types of teachers has assumed a human body and possesses a particular mental disposition, but are all identical with Siva, although they are different from each other through knowledge and action.
+scriptures: "Each of these ten types of teachers has assumed a human body and possesses a particular mental disposition, but are all identical with śiva, although they are different from each other through knowledge and action.
 They are all dedicated to the scrip tures, to worship, to the initiation rites, to sexual union, meat, and liquor.
 There are secondary divisions among these due to possess ing different mental dispositions, such as tranquility (calmness),

 anger, or patience, etc." (TA 28: 391a-393.)
 236. As we have seen, the spiritual teacher is worshipped in most of the